Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 A shadowcloak both confuses attackers with its swirling, smoky chaos, and slows strikes, so that all attacks against the shadowcloak-user occur at a -3 attack penalty and a damage penalty of-1 point per die.
 The shadowcloak also muffles all sounds made by the cloaked being (regardless of that being's desires), so that even shouted speech seems faint and distant, and all sounds short of breakage or metallic ringing or clinking are very likely to be completely blanked out.

-The shadowcloak grants to the Silentwalker a 100% bonus to Move Silently, a 50% bonus do Hide in Shadows and puts the caster under the effect of Silence.
+The shadowcloak grants to the Silentwalker a 100% bonus to Move Silently and a 50% bonus do Hide in Shadows.

 ====================================================================================================================================================================